Article 17 Abolishment of Untouchability

 Some of them are listed below

 The purchase of land for the development of the colonies of Harijan, however, does not infringe on this provision.
 Article 17 prohibits the removal/extraction of the Harijan/outcast population as a socially backward community as a result of hostile treatment.
-It does not prevent the state introduces or developing a system that improves its living standard and guarantees all facilities.
+It does not prevent the state from introducing or developing a system that improves its living standard and guarantees all facilities.

-Important Government Laws in relation to Article 17
+Important Government Laws in Relation to Article 17

 The State laid down in Article 35 the Untouchability (infractions) Act of 1955 which was afterward altered and a new act was introduced in 1955 entitled the Protection of Civil Rights Act.